 Making it easier to gain access to your accounts after death

-One of the easiest solutions is to have a sealed envelope that's held by your attorney or kept in a safe deposit box to be distributed to your family at the time of your death.
-In this envelope you can keep commonly used password information for logging into your computer.
+Have a sealed envelope held by your attorney or kept in a safe deposit box.
+This way, it can be safely distributed to your family after your death.
+In this envelope, you can keep commonly used password information for logging into your computer.
 You can also see information about obtaining your passwords, online sites you have accounts with, etc.

-It's also a good idea to keep a password manager installed on your computer that is configured with all your latest password information, as mentioned below.
+It's also a good idea to keep a password manager installed on your computer configured with all your latest password information, as mentioned below.